Financial literacy

 Lines of credit vary by industry, but most commercial banks have pretty consistent practices.
 Businesses can typically borrow up to 75% of their accounts receivable balances that are current.

-How to avoid having negative cash flow
+How to avoid having a negative cash flow

 Whether you’re a new or growing business, cash flow is something that should always be managed and taken into account.
 There are many ways to make sure your company has positive cash flow, and in this section, we’ll cover some of them.
-For starters, we recommend that you:
+Implementing smart cash flow management strategies—from reducing expenses to improving invoicing—can build long-term stability.

 Hire an accountant